stokesevie/iFeel-Affective-Survey-Software-/README.md

     - [`src/backend/components`](/src/backend/backend/) Contains the url API endpoints for requests
 - [`.gitignore`](/.gitignore) The git ignore file used
 - [`timelog.md`](/timelog.md) Timelog detailing the work done on certain days

+## Testing
+GitHub actions ensures that tests are run following each push to the repository.
+There are actions that ensure the app can be published successfully,  that the code works as expected for frontend and that the code works as expected for the backend.
+- To run tests for backend after project set up
+    - 'cd backend'
+    - 'python manage.py test'
+- To run tests for frontend after project set up
+    - 'cd frontend'
+    - 'npm test'
+These tests ensure that screens and components are working as expected